 It also works if I wake up at night and not able to fall back asleep from feeling too warm.
 Many people on various forums report the same findings so there is something to it!

-I take five caps which is about 1.8 grams (0.375 mg each cap).
+I take three to five caps which is about 1.8 grams (0.375 mg each cap).
 I get it locally at a pharmacy.
 Many report great results with coconut charcoal.
 If my local product wasn’t so cheap I’d try coconut type as well.

 Note of caution: you do not want to take charcoal too often because it also binds with good minerals and reduces effectiveness of your other supplements – things just don’t absorb normally.
 It is usually recommended to take any meds or supplements at least one hour prior to charcoal or at least two hours after the charcoal flush.
 I usually like to take it right before bed time so that it has an entire night to sit in my gut, healing the gut lining and absorb all this other gunk that is causing me all these health and sleep issues.